One of the best yacht clubs in Ibiza is Es Nàutic, located at the heart of San Antonio, a town west of Ibiza Island, surrounded by a beautiful bay.

 At the entrance of the harbour, we find parking spaces that clients can use.
 It’s also possible to enter the port.
 This makes loading and unloading your car and boat easy.
 There is also an underground car park that can be used by clients at Plaza España, 5 minutes from the main gate, which provides more space to keep the entrance of the harbour free.

 Near the entrance you will find a new restaurant.
 It was opened in 2013.
 The building is quite special as it rises from the water and it is suspended above the sea.
 This gives you the sensation that you are still on the water.
 They serve good food, but most captains like me miss the old bar.
 We can be a bit sentimental about this.
 Luckily we have another bar on the other side of the entrance to the dock, which is loved by most skippers for its good coffee and nice bartenders, commonly known as “El Chiringuito”.

-When you enter the piers, you will find the sport installations to you left.
-Here they organise regattas, sailing courses for children and other sport activities like canoeing and stand up paddle surfing.
+When you enter the piers, you will find the sports installations to your left.
+Here they organise regattas, sailing courses for children and other sports activities like canoeing and stand up paddle surfing.
 There is a team of professional instructors that help students develop new skills in a safe and fun way.
 You can find up-to-date information about their lessons and the regattas they organise on their website.

 Next to the office, we find the public toilets.
 They are clean, spacious, and equipped with hairdryers and music so you can start your day fresh and happy.
 There is also a laundry service that runs regularly, so you can shine on the docks.

 Behind pontoon C, you will find the gas station that is open throughout the entire day from dawn to dusk.
 Boats that need to fill up their fuel tanks can easily dock next to the petrol or diesel pumps.